top of page

 A very attractive floral still life by the Swiss artist Ellen de Tombay (1918-1998).
 The painting depicts a mixed floral arrangement including anenomes, in a pretty china jug.

-De Tombay studied in Belgium at the Academy of Liege with Auguste Mambour and Jacques Oches and she also studied in Barazuttis's studio in Rome.
+De Tombay studied in Belgium at the Academy of Liege with Auguste Mambour and Jacques Oches and also in the Barazutti studio in Rome.
 She had a sunny, impressionistic palette and loved the flower arrangement.

 De Tombay's paintings have sold multiple times at auction.